What are Non-Title Recorded Agreements for Personal Services (NTRAPS)?

 Recent 2024 2023 2022

-Indiana became the latest state to pass legislation that protects homeowners from the predatory practice of filing unfair real estate fee agreements in property records, known as Non-Title Recorded Agreements for Personal Services (NTRAPS).
+Hawaii joined 30 other states that have passed ALTA-supported legislation that includes provisions protecting homeowners from the predatory practice of filing unfair real estate fee agreements in property records, known as Non-Title Recorded Agreements for Personal Services (NTRAPS).